November 26, 1837 – April 29, 1921

 Liesette was born in Germany to a German mother (name unknown) and Danish father (Lars Peterson).
 She and her first husband Herman (also known as Fritz) had two children — Lars (b.
 1862) and Ernst (b.
 1864) while living in Prussia and emigrated to the US at some point between when Ernst was born and 1871 when their daughter Sophie was born as her place of birth is listed as Chicago.

 Liesette and August had two children together, both sons – Joseph in 1885 when she was 45 and August Jr. in 1893 when she was 54.
+August and Liesette married around 1897 and had no children together.
+The younger children listed on the 1900 census were August’s with his first wife.
 In 1900, Liesette and Fritz’s youngest William is still living with his mother and her new husband.
 The census lists him as August’s stepson.
 At this time, August is a mason and owns his own business.
 They also own their own house (free and clear) in the Heart of Chicago neighborhood.

 August passed away a few months later on August 11, 1920, and he’s buried at Forest Home.
 Liesette died a few months after her second husband, in April 1921, but she is buried in Concordia in a grave marked “L. Schmidt.”